rocknswimmer/Relay-MVP/README.md

 # Relay-MVP
 Main goal of this 3 day MVP was go give my 2023 runners a better virtual relay experience than I provided in 2021 using google sheets.

-While working to finalize the app for use, I decided to deploy a demo to be able to experience the app from all prespectives at the click of a button or two.
+While working to improve the app for use after the original deadline, I decided to deploy a demo to be able to experience the app from all prespectives at the click of a button or two.

 Demo: [DEMO](http://52.21.107.140:3008/)